ciekawy/meteor-ng2now-app/README.md

 its enough to checkout and run `meteor`

 it should be also possible to import project to IDEA and all Angular, TypeScript, meteor feature should be available (Meteor and AngularJS plugin need to be installed)

+### TODO
+- describe project architecture
+- some step by step guide how to build this project from scratch
+- server side angular
+- tests (client/server)